Mar-vazquez/Sparse-Partially-Linear-NAM/README.md

   * sparse_NAM_regression: script with the function to fit the sparse NAM model, doing the CV and obtaining the optimal hyperparameters for the corresponding datasets from all sample sizes.
   * NAM_regression: script to fit the NAM model for all the scenarios from the different sample sizes.
   * simulations_reg_R: R script to fit the lasso, gamsel and relgam models to the simulated regression datasets.
+  * subplot_reg: script to plot the results of the regression simulation study.
+It will create for each sample size two plots (one for the wrong structure proportion and the other one for the MSE).